dh1tw/dh1tw.de/content/post/2008-09-05-ice-filter.md

 thumbnailImagePosition: "left"
 ---

-Today, I had the possibility to measure the performance of the well known ICE bandpass filters.
+Today, I could measure the performance of the well-known ICE bandpass filters.
 Read more about the measurement results.
 <!--more-->

 # Introduction

-A set of bandpass filters are a necessary in a multi signal environment.
-Almost all contesters have already experienced the problems of signal distortion in a multi transmitter environment.
+A set of bandpass filters are necessary for a multi-signal environment.
+Almost all contesters have already experienced the problems of signal distortion in a multi-transmitter environment.
 Luckily bandpass filters help us to reduce the interferences between various transmitters.

 Today there are bandpass filters available from: